ravi688/VulkanRenderer/README.md

 #section LAYOUT         // optional

-// all the push constants and descriptor sets definition should go inside this section
+// all the vertex attributre, push constants and descriptor sets definition should go inside this section

 #section SHADER         // mandatory